portrino/px_dbsequencer/README.md

 After finishing the installation, head over to the extension settings and set the system identifier, the offset and the tables you'd like to sequence.

-The extension settings, like the system identifier, can also be configured depending on the current TYPO3_CONTEXT via AdditionalConfiguration.php
+The extension settings, like the system identifier, can also be configured depending on the current `TYPO3_CONTEXT` via `typo3conf/AdditionalConfiguration.php` (or `config/system/additional.php`)

-SO, a possible configuration in `LocalConfiguration.php` could look like:
+SO, a possible configuration in `typo3conf/LocalConfiguration.php` (or `config/system/settings.php`) could look like:

 ```
 return [